ShresthakumarBishal/simple-date-selector/README.md

 <select id="customMonthId"></select>
 <select id="customDayId"></select>
 ```
-To assign the custom IDs to the dropdown selectors, use the element method:
+To Assign the custom IDs of the dropdown selectors, use the element method:

 ```typescript
 dateSelector.element('customYearId', 'customMonthId', 'customDayId');